 - Client Win Rate – How many jobs did they win and how many of those did you win with them

-- Sales Quota Tracking and Progress to Meet Sales Quota by sales person
+- Sales Quota Tracking – Sales quota progress by sales person

 - Sales Forecasting – these reports are especially important to make sure that you have enough opportunities and clients in the pipeline